 Hybrid model of virtual, synchronous, and in-person intensive teaching preparation, including teaching summer school to local students.

 Prepare you for your first days of school.

-- Room and board for orientation (generally corps members have secured their housing for the year at this time)
+- Temporary Room & Board (though some corps members will have already secured their housing for the year at this time)

 Here are the coaches for this region that will support you during the corps.